LeadWoods0902/DandD_Nightmare_Plague/Homebrew Rules/Status Effects & Battle Conditions.md

 	- Disadvantage on attack rolls
 	- Disadvantage on ability checks
 	- Takes d4 damage at the end of the first and last round (unless remedied)
-	- Disadvantage on death saving
+	- Disadvantage on death saving throws
 - Lasts for 6 rounds
 - Can be cured with an appropriate remedy